FHPythonUtils/AnsiToImg/documentation/reference/ansitoimg/render.md

 [Show source in render.py:164](../../../ansitoimg/render.py#L164)

-Convert an ANSI stream to a Render image using pyppeteer to take a screenshot of a generated html (hacky but we can output more like that of a terminal now)
+Convert an ANSI stream to a Render image using playwright to take a screenshot of a generated html (hacky but we can output more like that of a terminal now)